Fat FIRE Calculator

 Frequently Asked Questions

-What's the difference between Fat FIRE and regular FIRE?
+What is the difference between Fat FIRE and regular FIRE?

-Fat FIRE typically targets 1.5x your annual expenses (vs 1.0x for standard FIRE), giving you 50% more retirement income.
+Fat FIRE targets 1.5x your annual expenses (vs 1.0x for standard FIRE), giving you 50% more retirement income.
 This provides flexibility for travel, hobbies, healthcare costs, and unexpected expenses.
 For example, if your annual spending is $60k, standard FIRE requires $1.5M, while Fat FIRE requires $2.25M.

 How much do I need for Fat FIRE?